 Your attitude determines your results.
 When a situation is difficult, like trying to grow vegetables in a forest, the results will be good if you work hard.
 But if you are lazy, things will be difficult for you and you will not have success, even if you are in a comfortable place.

-When you do something bad, your family will also suffer the consequences, even if they were not involved.
+When someone does something bad other people will also suffer the consequences, even if they were not involved.
+For example, if students fight then parents might lose money, the school’s reputation will be hit, and friends might also get in trouble.
 Always think about your actions because doing bad things will bring problems to people close to you.

 These birds are hongsa (pronounced “hong”) one of many animals living in the Himmapan Forest, which according to Hindu and Buddhist mythology surrounds Mount Meru, the home of the gods.